Quantum-Many-Body/QuantumLattices.jl/README.md

 ## Note

 Due to the fast development of this package, releases with different minor version numbers are **not** guaranteed to be compatible with previous ones **before** the release of v1.0.0.
-Comments are welcomed in the issues.
+Comments are welcomed in the github issues.

 ## Contact
 waltergu1989@gmail.com

+## Python counterpart
+[HamiltonianPy](https://github.com/waltergu/HamiltonianPy): in fact, the authors of this Julia package worked on the python package at first and only turned to Julia later.

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-latest-url]: https://quantum-many-body.github.io/QuantumLattices.jl/latest/